WELCOME TO MAYFLOWER MILL

 Our policy on appearance and dress has been adopted with the main interest of creating a positive learning atmosphere and wholesome attitude for each individual and the school as a whole.
 School is preparation for adult life and life's work.
 Our policy is designed to form proper appearance and dress habits for one's future, as well as creating a daily positive attitude.

 There shall be adequate coverage of the body.
 No muscle shirts, spaghetti-strap tops, spandex shorts, or bare midriffs are permitted.
-Shoulders must be covered, and dresses, skirts, or shorts must be finger tip length or no less than two inches above the knee.
+Shoulders must be covered, and dresses, skirts, or shorts must be fingertip length or no less than two inches above the knee.
 No hats, bandanas, or doo-rags are allowed within the building.
-Clothing items (or wording or pictures upon same) which, in the opinion of the principal or designee, tend to disrupt the educational atmosphere are not permitted.
-Flip-flops are not permitted as they pose a safety concern on the playground.
-All sandals should have a strap on the heel to promote a safe school environment.
+Clothing items (or wording or pictures upon them) which, in the opinion of the principal or designee, tend to disrupt the educational atmosphere are not permitted.